JonmarCorpuz/SecondBrain/Technology Solution - Proxy Servers.md

 ## Transparent Proxy

 A transparent proxy is a type of proxy server that intercepts normal communication at the network layer without requiring any special client configuration

+## Authentication Proxy

+An authentication proxy is a type of proxy server that authenticates users or devices attempting to access network resources and services, typically by validating their credentials against a centralized authentication system (Ex: *LDAP*, *etc.*)

+* Sits between client devices and servers